vyadh/teamcity-deployment-dashboard/README.md

 TeamCity Project Configuration Scenarios
 ----------------------------------------

-Here are a couple of good ways of structuring build configurations, both of which work well with the deployment dashboard.
+Here are some ideas to help support different build configurations.

 **Scenario 1**